Ceberus132/pzz_compression/README.md

 ## Usage
 ```
 - Double-click the pzz_compression.py file
+- Decide if you want to decompress a single file or batch decompress multiple files
-- Enter a input file path like e.g. "C:\Downloads\MonsterHunter\afs_data\BKYK0_1.HTM"
+- Enter a input file / folder path like e.g. "C:\Downloads\MonsterHunter\afs_data\BKYK0_1.HTM"
-- Enter a output file path like e.g. "C:\Downloads\MonsterHunter\afs_data_output\BKYK0_1.HTM"
+- Enter a output file / folder path like e.g. "C:\Downloads\MonsterHunter\afs_data_output\BKYK0_1.HTM"

-NOTE: You can also change the file extension if needed
+NOTE: You can also change the file extension if needed (currently not supported in batch decompression)
 e.g. "C:\Downloads\MonsterHunter\afs_data_output\BKYK0_1.html"

 ```